darktable-org/darktable/README.md

 bugs have been reported that can be tracked down to the building cache not properly invalidating the changed dependencies, so the safest way is to completely remove previously built binaries and restart from scratch.

-darktable provides a shell script that automatically takes care of the building on Linux and MacOS for classic cases in a single command.
+darktable provides a shell script that automatically takes care of the building on Linux and macOS for classic cases in a single command.

 ```bash
 ./build.sh --prefix /opt/darktable --build-type Release --install --sudo